Vualto/vudrm-public-docs/docs/source/Support.md

 On some requests you may find a header called `vualto-transaction-id`; this header was originally used for the same purpose as `x-request-id` header.
 In order to be more in line with industry standards, we are currently in the process of removing the `vualto-transaction-id` and replacing it with `x-request-id`.
 Please ensure that you use `x-request-id` contact support when contacting support and in any internal logging you perform.

-### Fairplay onboarding support
+### FairPlay onboarding support

-In order to configure Fairplay for use with VUDRM we need the following:
+In order to configure FairPlay for use with VUDRM we need the following:

 - Private key: This is normally named ‘privatekey.pem’ and is encrypted with a password.
 - Password for private key, so that the private key can be decrypted.